bitovi/academy/src/rxjs/3-card-error.md

 - Display an error message if the user has not entered a card or the card number is not 16 digits.

+## How to solve this problem

 - Create a `cardError` observable that represents this error.
 - `cardError` should emit:
   - _"There is no card"_ if the `cardNumber` is falsy.
-  - _"There should be 16 characters in a card_ characters if the length of `cardNumber` is not 16 digits.
+  - _"There should be 16 characters in a card"_ characters if the length of `cardNumber` is not 16 digits.
 - `cardError` should be displayed within the `<div class="message">` element.